 We’ve got a really interesting show for you this week.

 Chris and Donna Donato have started a consulting movement, focused on bringing buyers and sellers to the same side of the table; it’s called the Same Side Movement.
 If you want to understand what procurement is, how to navigate procurement, and how to use procurement to your advantage, this is the episode for you.

 Now, before we get there, we want to thank our sponsors.
 The first is Chorus.ai.
-Chorus records, transcribes, and analyzes business conversations in real time to coach reps on how to be become top performers.
+Chorus records transcribes, and analyzes business conversations in real-time to coach reps on how to become top performers.
 So check out chorus.ai/saleshacker to see what they’re up to.